 Earth's atmosphere :Composition, Function, Layers, Evolution

-The Earth's atmosphere is the layer of gases that surrounds our planet.
-It is held in place by Earth's gravity and plays a crucial role in supporting life as we know it.
-The Earth's atmosphere is composed of a mixture of different gases.
+It is the layer of gases that surrounds our planet.
+It is held in place by Earth's gravity and also essential for supporting life.
+These layers are made up of different gases.
 The Earth's atmosphere can be described in terms of its layers, composition, and functions:

 Composition of Earth's Atmosphere:

-1. Nitrogen (N2): Nitrogen is the most abundant gas in the Earth's atmosphere, making up approximately 78% of the total volume.
+1. Nitrogen (N2): Nitrogen takes up the largest portion of Earth's atmosphere, making up approximately 78% of the total volume.

-2. Oxygen (O2): Oxygen is the second most abundant gas, making up about 21% of the atmosphere.
-It is essential for the respiration of many organisms, including humans.
+2. Oxygen (O2): It is the second most abundant gas, making up about 21% of the atmosphere, also essential for the respiration of many organisms, including humans.

 3. Argon (Ar): Argon is a noble gas that makes up about 0.93% of the atmosphere.

 4. Carbon Dioxide (CO2): Carbon dioxide is a greenhouse gas that makes up about 0.04% of the atmosphere.
-It plays a crucial role in regulating the Earth's temperature.
+It's important for regulating the Earth's temperature.

 5. Trace Gases: There are also trace amounts of other gases in the atmosphere, including water vapor (variable in concentration), neon, helium, methane, krypton, and more.